These 5 (Free) Daily Habits Will Give You Better Skin

 3. Exercise Daily

-By exercising regularly, you’ll not only look and feel healthier, but your skin will benefit too!
+By exercising regularly you’ll not only look and feel healthier, but your skin will benefit too!
 Exercise boosts blood flow, which increases skin cell renewal and can speed up your body’s process of removing any skin-aggravating toxins.
 It’s also a natural mood enhancer and stress buster as it releases endorphins (happy hormones) in the brain.
 Exercising for thirty minutes a day will make a real difference to your mind, body, and of course, your skin.
-Remember, stress increases levels of cortisol in your body, and this hormone triggers an increase in oil, thereby increasing the likelihood of getting pimples.
+Remember, stress increases levels of cortisol in your body, and this hormone triggers an increase in oil, thereby increasing the chances of skin congestion that can lead to pimples.
 Check out these six at-home workouts you can do anytime you like.

 4. Meditate with Your Skin in Mind